 Member, Austrian Studies Association

-Book reviewer for Austrian Studies, Journal of Austrian Studies, Journal of Contemporary European Studies and Modern Language Review, and peer reviewer for The German Quarterly, Journal of Austrian Studies, Modern Jewish Studies and Modern Languages Open.
+Book reviewer for Austrian Studies, Journal of Austrian Studies, Journal of Contemporary European Studies and Modern Language Review, and peer reviewer for The German Quarterly, Journal of Austrian Studies, Seminar, Modern Jewish Studies and Modern Languages Open.
 I have also acted as an assessor for the Bithell Dissertations Series.

 Co-Director of the GWW Centre for Visual Culture